Ashishjangra/lead_scoring_model/README.md

 # Lead Scoring API

-A production-ready FastAPI service for scoring B2B leads using XGBoost, designed for enterprise marketing team requirements with comprehensive CI/CD pipeline, load testing, and data lake integration.
+A fast API service that scores business leads to help marketing teams identify which leads are most likely to become customers.
+Uses machine learning and includes automated testing and deployment.

 ## Features

-### **Core Capabilities**
-- **High Performance**: Handles ~300 requests/second with sub-1-second response times
-- **Scalable Architecture**: Built with FastAPI and async processing with 50+ feature support
-- **ML-Optimized**: XGBoost model with comprehensive feature engineering (16 core + 34 custom features)
+### **What It Does**
+- **Fast Processing**: Can handle 300 requests per second, responds in less than 1 second
+- **Smart Scoring**: Uses machine learning to analyze 50 different pieces of information about each lead
-- **Batch Processing**: Support for 1-500 leads per request with intelligent batching
+- **Batch Processing**: Can score 1 to 500 leads at once

 ### **Production Infrastructure**
 - **Container Ready**: Docker containerization with multi-stage builds and health checks